-What Has Led to This Misconception?
+What Has Led To This Misconception?

 Although it’s impossible to say exactly what led to the notion, we think it likely has to do with the levers that are included with most HVAC vents.
 Since you can open and close them, then it must be a good idea to do so, right?
 No. The option exists, but it’s not a good idea to use it unless you understand why.

-HVAC Systems Are Balanced for Pressure
+HVAC Systems Are Balanced For Pressure

-When we install an HVAC system system, the blower is chosen and calibrated to exert against a specific maximum pressure.
+When we install an HVAC system, the blower is chosen and calibrated to exert against a specific maximum pressure.
 This is why you have to change your air filters.
 As they get dirty, the blower works harder as the pressure increases, and that leads to an inefficient system that costs you more.

-ECM vs. PSC
+ECM VS. PSC

 Not all systems are the same.
 Some systems use a permanent split capacitor, or PSC, and will provide less airflow as pressure increases.
-Other use an electronically commutated motor, or ECM, and will use more electricity as it ramps up in order to combat the additional pressure.
+Others use an electronically commutated motor, or ECM, and will use more electricity as it ramps up in order to combat the additional pressure.